Email | Phone: 310-825-6878

 Email | Phone: 310-794-5188

-Michelle Horak is the alumni services representative at Alumni Affairs.
+Michelle Horak is the Marketing Coordinator for Alumni Affairs.
 She previously worked with alumni services for four years as an undergraduate student worker.

 From a family full of Bruins, Horak is the third to serve at Alumni Affairs.
 Both her sister and her uncle served the UCLA community at the James West Alumni Center as students and graduates, and she is proud to continue the tradition.
 Her areas of expertise include customer service, marketing and, as a recent graduate, general campus knowledge and involvement.